 The main change I made with affiliate marketing that increased my sales like crazy was this: Focus on less than 10 affiliates when first starting out.

 It seemed so simple!
-Like I said, I do better when I narrow my focus and concentrate on one thing (or fewer things) at a time.
+As I said, I do better when I narrow my focus and concentrate on one thing (or fewer things) at a time.
 I decided to take Michelle’s advice and narrow it down to only 5 affiliates at once.
 Here were my top choices:

 I chose these affiliates because I had already used them and/or believed strongly that they would benefit my readers.
 Once I had my top 5 chosen, I made every single one of my posts contain at least three links to them.
 That doesn’t mean I used all 5 in every post!
 I would choose an affiliate to promote for each post and then make sure there were 3 different links for that affiliate.
 See how I plan my posts and plan my affiliate links.

-There were of course other strategies that I implemented along with this one!
+There were, of course, other strategies that I implemented along with this one!
 Making Sense of Affiliate Marketing completely lays out how to use affiliate links, how to get the most money, and how to encourage people to click on your links.

 If you think you need to step up your affiliate marketing game, then this course is definitely worth investing in!
 It sure helped me!

 I started implementing the 5 affiliate method in December and by January I was blown away by my sales.
-While I made a few larger sales, for the most part I had made over $1,200 with only $5 commissions from Ibotta and Do$h!
+While I made a few larger sales, for the most part, I had made over $1,200 with only $5 commissions from Ibotta and Do$h!

 By taking the time to narrow my focus and get intentional about sharing affiliate links, I saw a huge jump in my commissions!
 The success didn’t stop there either!
 In February, I made another $1,000 in affiliate sales!